 Marriage can be a wonderful part of life.
 Over the years, people can grow apart or change.
 There are many reasons why marriages become unsustainable.
 Nevertheless, dividing the assets of two individuals who have grown apart has the potential for a highly emotional conflict.
 When a divorce becomes inevitable, it is important to prepare early.
-The Tadlock Law Office can assist as your Dallas divorce attorney with the legal proficiency to protect your property interests.
+Our team at Tadlock Law can assist you and provide an experienced North Texas divorce attorney with the legal proficiency to protect your property interests.

-The Tadlock Law Office aims to accomplish the goals of our clients.
+At Tadlock Law, we aim to accomplish the goals of our clients.
 We provide powerful litigation skills, as well as the ability to negotiate from strength.
 We have the experience to offer top tier representation when it counts.
 It takes experience, knowledge and sound judgment to understand how to present a case most effectively.
-Gerald Tadlock can assist anyone in the North Texas area, including Dallas, Plano and Frisco as their divorce attorney.
+Gerald Tadlock can assist anyone in the North Texas area, including McKinney, Frisco, Dallas, Plano and Sherman as their divorce attorney.
 Gerald Tadlock provides the traits necessary to craft a case individualized for each client.

 Division of property during a divorce can affect a person’s financial future.
 We recognize the serious nature and high-stakes involved for each of our clients going through a divorce.
 As a result, we strive to obtain a complete list of all assets, and their respective values.
 While this may sound simple, establishing the value of assets can become a highly-contested matter no matter how large or small the asset.